To All the Boys: Always and Forever: Plot

 Back home, on a date night with Lara Jean, Peter's formerly absentee father reaches out to him, proposing they try to reconnect over a meal despite the years of his absence.
 Shortly thereafter, she discovers that she has also gotten into NYU.
 Lara Jean is torn between going there and the plan she and Peter had made, but she ultimately chooses NYU.

 Peter's disappointment at Lara Jean's decision is palpable.
 Although the evening of prom initially starts out well, she cannot shake a feeling of impending doom.
 Lara Jean invites Peter up to her room afterwards, planning to finally lose her virginity.
 She also gives him a box of their mementos before.
-Believing her gestures are signs of theie farewell, Peter breaks up with her to save himself from what he sees as the inevitable failure of a long-distance relationship.
+Believing her gestures are signs of their farewell, Peter breaks up with her to save himself from what he sees as the inevitable failure of a long-distance relationship.

 Respecting Lara Jean's wishes, Peter skips Dan and Trina's wedding.
 Instead, he meets up with his estranged father over coffee.
 His father apologizes to Peter for his absence, saying that one should do whatever it takes for the person they love, causing Peter to realize that he should be doing the same for Lara Jean.

 After the wedding festivities, Kitty conspires with Peter to set up a meeting between him and Lara Jean under the wedding tent.
 She finds a letter in her yearbook from him containing his account of their first meeting in sixth grade and a proposed contract to always love each other despite the 3,000 miles (4,800 km) between Stanford and NYU.
 Peter walks in and asks Lara Jean to sign it, to which she joyfully assents.
 They dance to a song Lara Jean had heard at the NYU party, with Peter agreeing that it is indeed their song.

 The film ends with Lara Jean's reflection on wanting what she has with Peter, regardless of what films say and what stereotypes say about long-distance relationships.
 She remains optimistic that the distance will offer them the opportunity to write long love letters to one another.